DataDog/documentation/content/integrations/faq/dogstatsd-and-docker.md

 ##### Example: Monitoring a basic Python application

-To start monitoring our application, we first need to run the Datadog container using the [Single Container Installation](#single-container-installation) instructions above.
+To start monitoring our application, we first need to run the Datadog container using the [Basic Docker Agent usage][6] instructions.
 Note that the `docker run` command sets the name of the container to `dd-agent`.

 Next, we'll need to instrument our code.
 Here's a basic Flask-based web application: